kellpossible/rustynotes/README.md

 There's a page here which recommends an approach: https://developers.google.com/web/fundamentals/instant-and-offline/web-storage/offline-for-pwa it recommends using the Service Worker Cache API for JS/CSS/HTML and using the IndexdDB for the page data.

-Consider using one of the following javascript wrappers for IndexedDB or copying their design for a Rust crate based on web-sys:
+Consider using one of the following JavaScript wrappers for IndexedDB or copying their design for a Rust crate based on web-sys:

   + https://github.com/jakearchibald/idb-keyval
   + https://github.com/localForage/localForage